breadkiller/resourcehacker-writeup/README.md

 ![Action Menu](https://user-images.githubusercontent.com/47571034/158008810-01da07f7-d1a1-44ab-bc31-c4692cfdc3c1.JPG)

-The following table gives a quick guidance on how to realize desired modifications:
+Our team summarized the main steps to perform a list of useful actions based on our exploration to form the following table, which gives a quick guidance on how to realize desired modifications:

 | Functionality        | Action           | Steps |
 | ------------- |:-------------:| ------------- |